project-imas/security-check/README.md

 ## Installation

-- Copy the debugCheck.h file to your project
-- Add security-check to your Xcode project as a subproject and include the debugCheck.h file.
+- Add security-check repository as a submodule to your project `git submodule add git@github.com:project-imas/security-check.git vendor/security-check`
+- include dbgChk.h in your code at the app delegte level and several other places ...
+-
 ## Usage

 - Make calls to the dbgChk macro sevreal times throughout your code
 - Make calls to dbgStop to halt your app on immediate detection

 ## Sample App

-The sample application demonstrates the use of the security-check security control. (in process)
+The sample application demonstrates the use of the security-check security control.

-## Coming Soon

-Jailbreak detection library

 ## License